mdn/content/files/en-us/web/http/csp/index.md

 ### Fetch directives

-The group of CSP directives which control resource loads are called _fetch directives_.
-Fetch directives describe which resources — such as JavaScript, CSS stylesheets, images, fonts, and so on — a document is allowed to load.
+Fetch directives are used to specify a particular category of resource that a document is allowed to load — such as JavaScript, CSS stylesheets, images, fonts, and so on.

 There are different fetch directives for different types of resource.
 For example: